 Still wondering if taking the plunge is right for your organization?
 There could be a compromise to keep everyone happy.

-First of all, there’s no need to make sweeping changes right away, even if you’d like to shift to more flexible workplace options.
-Try testing with a select group of employees or for a specific period of time.
+First of all, there’s no need to make sweeping changes right away.
+If you haven’t had to put in any remote work policies, try testing with a select group of employees or for a specific period of time.

-Finally, you should define what it means for an employee to be successful and productive, you’ll have an easier time deciding whether working from home is working or not.
+Finally, if you can define what it means for an employee to be successful and productive, you’ll have an easier time deciding whether working from home is working or not.
 Consider these questions:

-- How do your employees measure up currently?
+- How do your employees measure up under normal circumstances?

 - What improvements are you hoping to see from introducing a remote work option?

-- Do your employees achieve the set goals while working from home?
+- Do your employees achieve these goals while working from home?

 To determine these answers, you’ll need to look beyond simple numbers such as phone calls completed or forms submitted.
-You will probably need a combination of time tracking, performance management, and more that allows you to measure abstract data such as employee satisfaction.
+You will also need a combination of time tracking, performance management, and more tools that allow you to measure abstract data such as employee satisfaction.